 Consecutive Ranking

-The following formulas return a consecutive ranking for a value in a list of values.
-The formula in the first example ranks the values in descending order, whereas the formula in the second example ranks them in ascending order.
+The formulas in the following examples return a consecutive ranking for a number in a list of numbers.
+In the first example, the numbers are ranked in descending order, whereas the numbers in the second example are ranked in ascending order.

 The following formula, entered in B2 and copied down, returns the consecutive ranking in descending order for the values in A2:A10...